hosie/integration-dashboard/README.md

 ### Install
 1. Download and install node.js - http://nodejs.org/download/
 2. Download - [integration-dashboard] (https://github.com/hosie/integration-dashboard/archive/v0.1.zip)  and unzip
-3. open a console, add node.js to your PATH, cd to the directory where you unzipped in (2). cd to src ( the directory that contains app.js and package.json - among other things)
+3. open a console, add node.js to your PATH,
+4. cd to the directory where you unzipped in (2). cd to src ( the directory that contains app.js and package.json - among other things) ``` cd integration-dashboard/src ```
-4. install the prereqs ``` npm install ```
+4. install the server side prereqs ``` npm install ```
+5. install the front end prereqs ``` bower install ```

+### Test the widgets with the simulated Integration Bus data
+1. While in the `` integration-dashboard/src `` directory, start the node.js application ``` node app.js ```
+2. Open a browser and go to [http://localhost:3002/Test/index.html] (http://localhost:3002/Test/index.html)
+3. Click on the links in the navbar to view the different widgets

+### Attach to real Integration Nodes
-5. edit hosts.JSON.
-For each broker, provide host, port ( web admin port) and mqtt ( port for MQTT websockets).
+1. edit hosts.JSON.
+For each Integration Node, provide host, port ( web admin port) and mqtt ( port for MQTT websockets).
-6. Start the node.js application ``` node app.js ```
+2. Start the node.js application ``` node app.js ```
-7. Point your browser at [http://localhost:3002/dashboard.html] (http://localhost:3002/dashboard.html)
+3. Point your browser at [http://localhost:3002/index.html] (http://localhost:3002/index.html)

-### Play

-You should see one circle for each Integration Node.
-Click the node to see execution groups.
-Drag the node to see the circle pack widget.
-Drag the flow to see message per second line chart Drag the EG to see a list of resource manager types TODO - add a widgets for resource manager stats widgets and activity log that will apear when you drag and drop the resource manager type

 ### Notes
 Make sure that flow stats and resource manager stats are turned on.
-You will get errors if your Integration Node does not have a queue manager.
 There are a few bugs.
 If you fix any, I'd love to hear about it.

 ## Testing